HenrikSchumacher/CoBarS/README.md

 by Jason Cantarella and Henrik Schumacher

-A program for Monte-Carlo sampling of cylic polygons with prescribed edge lengths.
+A header-only C++ library for Monte-Carlo sampling of cylic polygons with prescribed edge lengths.

 # Installation